Skip to main content

 1. Name: Unique identifier (e.g. intent-agent-step-1, create_ticket).

 2. Description: CRUCIAL!
 Explain when it triggers.
-The bot reads this to know when to press the button.
+The bot reads this to decide when to fire it.

 • Example: “Trigger this event when the user says ‘I want to speak to a person’ or appears angry.”